-Does Renault's Kangoo van still make sense with electric power?
+Does Renault's Kangoo van make sense with electric power?
 Possibly, now that it can offer a more extensive driving range.
-Jonathan Crouch checks out the improved Phase II version of the all-electric Z.E. version.
+Jonathan Crouch checks out the improved Z.E. model.

 Ten Second Review

 Renault's modern remit is to create more affordable, more sensible vehicles and nothing the company makes sums this up better than its all-electric Kangoo Z.E van.
-It costs little more to buy than its diesel-powered stablemate and from then on, the running cost savings will be huge.
+It costs little more to buy than its diesel-powered stablemate, but from then on, the running cost savings will be huge.
 This improved version features a new Z.E.40 battery that has increased operating range by up to 50%, so theoretically, it can go up to 168 miles between charges.
 For forward-thinking operators, that makes this LCV a very difficult option to ignore in its segment.

 The motor vehicle is at a turning point.
 It simply has to evolve, whether you believe in global warming or not.
 To emit less in cities.
 To make less noise.
 And to use increasingly scarce energy more efficiently.
 More and more electric cars are answering this call, but their environmental impact is likely to be limited until another class of vehicle properly takes up the challenge.
 I'm talking of course of vans.
 When it comes to toxic emissions in our inner cities, LCVs are arguably the biggest culprits, yet van makers have been slow to get on board the electric bandwagon.
 Renault, in contrast, has led the way - and done it with the model we're going to look at here, the innovative Kangoo Z.E.
 Launched late in 2011, this was the market's first affordable all-electric van, the 'Z.E' in its name highlighting its ability to produce 'Zero tailpipe Emissions' in everyday use.
 And though the technology is new, the vehicle it's plumbed into remains the same second generation Kangoo design that's been on sale here since 2007, with levels of space and practicality untroubled by its new electric remit.
 This is a design that competes in the compact van sector where in all-electric form, it must battle tough rivals like battery-powered versions of the Peugeot Partner and the Citroen Berlingo.
-To help with that, Renault has introduced a number of cosmetic changes to the 'Phase II' version we're going to look at here.
+To help with that, Renault has introduced a new Z.E.40 battery into this improved model with a usefully increased driving range.
 Electric vans are here to stay, but could your business really justify running one?
 Let's find out.

 Design and Build